masternodeh/0-docs/docs/zerobridge.md

 * From Avax to another chain: 0.67 AVAX
 * From Ethereum to another chain: 0.056 ETH

 Fees are paid in the token you bridge from.
-If for example, you bridge tokens from the Avalanche to the Polygon chain, you will the transaction in AVAX.
+If for example, you bridge tokens from the Avalanche to the Polygon chain, the transaction will be paid in AVAX.

 ### MetaMask gas settings
 When cross chaining, it's important to set the correct gas settings (especially when crossing from the Ethereum chain): Check the settings in this [gas settings guide](https://0-exchange.gitbook.io/0-exchange-docs/pinned/transaction-fails)